 They are monogamous birds and a pair usually stays together for a long period of time.
 When mating, pine siskin’s can either stay together as a loose colony or separate as individual pairs.
 This habit extends up to the nesting period.

-They are basically a seed eater.
+They are basically seed-eaters.
 In the forest, it eats the cones on pine trees and other coniferous trees.
 The pine siskin also eats the seeds of deciduous trees and grass.
 Aside from seeds, they are also known to eat floral buds and tree nectar.

-They are also known for its preference for thistle seed.
+They are also known for their preference for thistle seed.
 If you want this bird to visit your feeder, you should never run short of thistle seed.